-If your parents have submitted an online credit card form the Clothing Shop can debit their card directly each time you require new clothes.
-Alternatively, students can pay on their own debit cards.
+If your parents have submitted an online credit card form, the Clothing Shop can debit their card directly each time you require new clothes.
+Alternatively, boarders can pay on their own debit cards.
+Parents can order through the online Clothing Shop and have it sent to boarding.